zioc/contrail-devstack-plugin/README.md

 Supported distros / releases
 ============================

-For now, ubuntu trusty (14.04) is the only supported distribution.
+For now, ubuntu trusty (14.04) and xenial (16.04) is the only supported distributions.

 Requirements
 ============